-New Kishwaukee Community Hospital and Wellness Center
+New Hospital and Wellness Center

-The new two-story, 230,000-sf building contains 100 beds with a maximum staff shift capacity of 415 employees.
-(A new 38,000-sf medical office building has also been built next to the hospital.)
-Since completing the new hospital, the old hospital was demolished, retention ponds were expanded, and interior circulation has been improved within the campus including a ring road, north entrance, a timber bridge, pedestrian paths, and parking lot expansions.
+The new, two-story, 230,000-sf hospital building contains 100 beds with a maximum staff shift capacity of 415 employees.
+After completing the new hospital, the old hospital was demolished and retention ponds were expanded.
+Interior circulation was also improved within the campus including a ring road, north entrance, timber bridge, pedestrian paths, and parking lot expansions.

-Services included campus parking plans, site plans, permitting with Dekalb County and IEPA, construction documents, and observation for all site work features.
+Services included campus parking plans, site plans, permitting with DeKalb County and IEPA, construction documents, and observation for all site work features.
 Site work features included one detention pond and one retention live pond, parking, recreational paths, outdoor fitness and recreational amenities, and new utility services.